py-why/EconML/doc/spec/estimation/dml.rst

         1) If effect heterogeneity does not have a linear form, then this approach is not valid.
         One might want to then create more complex featurization, in which case the problem could become too high-dimensional for OLS.
-Our :class:`.SparseLinearDMLCateEstimator` can handle such settings via the use of the debiased Lasso.
-Our :class:`.ForestDMLCateEstimator` does not even need explicit featurization and learns non-linear forest based CATE models, automatically.
+Our :class:`.SparseLinearDML` can handle such settings via the use of the debiased Lasso.
+Our :class:`.ForestDML` does not even need explicit featurization and learns non-linear forest based CATE models, automatically.
 Also see the :ref:`Forest Estimators User Guide <orthoforestuserguide>` and the :ref:`Meta Learners User Guide <metalearnersuserguide>`, if you want even more flexible CATE models.